Abandoned Mediterranean Resort: Varosha Quarter in Famagusta, Cyprus

-No official visits have been granted; most of the photographs we have are from bold photographers brave enough to jump the fence and risk personal harm eluding Turkish troops in order to snap pictures.
+No official visits have been granted into Varosha, Cyprus.
+Most of the photographs we have are from bold photographers brave enough to jump the fence and risk personal harm eluding Turkish troops in order to snap pictures.

 Rebuilding Varosha would require a complete razing.
 Perhaps that is a contributing factor to why, at this point, there is no rush for a resolution.

 Video footage of Varosha during the Turkish invasion (warning: graphic): click here

 Video footage of Varosha right after the Turkish attack (again, graphic): click here